dfebs/sesh/README.md

 - [ ] Have session show page allow you to add workout instances.
 Button with data -> new workout session form
 - [ ] Show workout instances in session
 - [ ] Look into chartjs
+- [ ] Have logic requiring that workout names must be unique per-user

 ## Bugs